It has been acquiring tech for its own portfolio and has bought a slew of intellectual properties, plus it has developed one technology of its own.

 This gives the firm a unique advantage, and as Gross said: “There’s strength in numbers”.

-Tekcapital’s experience and position in the market also make it very difficult for any potential competitors.
+Tekcapital’s experience and position in the market also make it very difficult for any potential competitors to muscle in on its patch.

 Belluscura the star ...